RayBDev/FaceRecognitionApp/README.md

 4. **Heroku**

-    The application is hosted on Heroku due to its backend requirements.
+    The application is hosted on Heroku due to the backend requirements.

 ## :computer: Getting Started